 - The app may have been shutdown improperly the last time you used it.
 Remember not to logout or completely close the app.
 Just exit (kill) the app and tap the icon to restart.

 - The app needs to be updated but you have automatic updates off.
 Check to see if there is a pending update and if so, update the app.
+The app, for security reasons, will not allow you to login unless your application is the most up to date version.

 - The app was still active, but your case manager made a change to your account while the app was active.
 Just exit (kill) the app and tap the icon to restart.